Defence of the Reich: Spaatz' strategy

 Allied strategic planners recognised German petroleum supplies as the weak link.
-By 1938, German oil imports accounted for ⅔ of its stocks.
+By 1938, German oil imports accounted for two-thirds of its stocks.
 As war approached, the Germans resorted to synthetic oil production.
-IG Farben's coal was converted to oil, in turn this was responsible for all of the Luftwaffe's aviation stocks.
+IG Farben's coal was converted to oil, and this was responsible for all of the Luftwaffe's aviation stocks.
 On 23 November 1940, the signing of the Tripartite Pact and the addition of Romania and Hungary to the Axis Alliance gave Germany valuable crude oil wells.
-Still, the Allies controlled over 90 percent of the world's natural oil reserves, while the Axis owned just 3 percent.
+Still, the Allies controlled over 90 percent of the world's natural oil reserves while the Axis owned just 3 percent.

 The USAAF wanted to make oil a priority target.
-In the late spring 1944, it had the long-range fighters to protect the bombers launching sustained attacks on the oil production centres at Ploieşti.
-At this time, the USAAF had conflicting priorities; the combined bomber offensive, Operation Pointblank, and the tactical support of Allied armies in Normandy.
+By late spring 1944 it had the long-range fighters to protect the bombers launching sustained attacks on the oil production centres at Ploieşti.
+At this time the USAAF had conflicting priorities; the combined bomber offensive, Operation Pointblank, and the tactical support of Allied armies in Normandy.

 Spaatz and Harris once again protested at the use of their services for tactical support, each with their own agendas and targets.
 Harris wanted to continue his policy of area bombing industrial cities, Spaatz wanted to attack the oil plants.
 Both believed their strategies would cripple the German war effort.
 Spaatz threatened to resign if at least one of the strategic bomber forces was not given over to a campaign against oil targets.
 He argued bombing tactical targets in France was pointless, as rail yards could be easily repaired.
 Moreover, he wanted to provoke the Luftwaffe in battle.
 Spaatz thought that attacking rail targets would not achieve this, but striking at petroleum would.
 Eisenhower relented, and Spaatz succeeded in moving the USAAF 15AF to Romanian targets.
 Up until this point, only sporadic attacks had been made against oil targets.